11 steps to starting your own pet care business

 When it comes to spatial needs and certifications, there’s a big difference between being a dog walker and running a multi-animal boarding business.
 Once you’ve settled on the what, you can start thinking about the where, why and how.

 What will you call the business?
 How big do you want to be?
 Do you plan on hiring employees?
 What about marketing the business?
 As you develop your business plan, think about who can be your mentors and what resources are available to you.
-Be sure to look also at the local and state requirements for running your own pet care business.
-Resources like the Small Business Administration and your State Labor Office should be a good start.
+Be sure to look at the local and state requirements for running your own pet care business.
+Start with resources like the Small Business Administration and your State Labor Office.

 Whether you’re planning to board, groom or train animals, you’ll need to find a space that fits your needs.
 Tour similar businesses to get an idea about your spatial needs.
 Then, once you find a space you think will work, be sure to check with city hall about zoning regulations and any relevant permitting or use restrictions.